pkhosra2/Toronto-Housing-Market-Analysis/README.md

 6. How much are house prices per ward/dsitrcit?
 7. How is the Toronto housing index performing?

+The data sources used for this project will be Concensous Canada, Statistics Canada, and the City of Toronto Data Archives

 ## Toronto Population History

+For this analysis we will collect daata based on the total population of the GTA region, which is made up of the 5 regions:

+1. Toronto
+2. York
+3. Durham
+4. Peel
+5. Halton

+Below we can see the transition of Population percentage for the city of Toronto fomr the years 1996-2016:

 ## Toronto Age & Gender Diversity